 Save to Pinterest Warm your soul with this classic Chicken and Noodle Soup, a timeless staple of American comfort food.
 This recipe combines tender shredded chicken, hearty vegetables, and wide egg noodles in a savory, golden broth that is perfect for chilly days or when you simply need a wholesome, dairy-free meal that feels like home.

-Save to Pinterest Creating a restaurant-quality soup at home is easier than you think.
+Creating a restaurant-quality soup at home is easier than you think.
 By simmering bone-in chicken directly in the broth, you develop a deep, complex flavor that acts as the perfect base for the aromatics and tender noodles.
 This soup is designed to be approachable for any home cook while delivering maximum satisfaction.

 Ingredients